Before You Buy

 - If you first see the motorcycle online, make sure you read the corresponding ad thoroughly.
 Take a few notes on the motorcycle such as the year, mileage, colors, any maintenance noted, etc. This will help later when you want to compare a few motorcycles or want to share notes on a forum to get an opinion on the motorcycle.

 - Be polite in all correspondence with the seller and be courteous of their time.
 Most individuals work one or more jobs, could have a family, and plenty of other responsibilities to be concerned with.
 They may take some time between responses because of this.
-Also be sure to use the ad to answer all the question you have, and only ask about things not noted in the ad that is critical for the deal.
+Also, be sure to use the ad to answer all the questions you have, and only ask about things not noted in the ad that is critical for the deal.
 Use the first correspondence just to get a feel for the motorcycle and seller.
 Use a face-to-face meeting to get a lot more details on the motorcycle that aren’t critical.

 - Don’t try to negotiate on the price without seeing the motorcycle in person with your own eyes, or without a reputable person that knows what the approximate value should be seeing it.